 How do SPF records work? #

-Now that you have the big picture behind SPF, let’s dive in and understand the more technical details.
+Now that you have the big picture behind SPF, let’s dive into the technical details a bit more.
 Most email services provide simple SPF record configuration instructions and then handle the hard part for you.
 Some providers, like Postmark, do not require that you add any DNS records to start passing SPF.
 So thankfully, you don't have to understand the inner-workings of SPF to benefit from it.
 But knowing a little more about it can come in handy.

 Let’s take a look at an SPF policy in action and see how the process unfolds: